 - Upperclass-only elective

-The first few weeks of the course will involve substantive classes and a few short assigned readings to provide students with the necessary background for their research projects.
+The first few weeks of the course will involve substantive classes and a few assigned readings to provide students with the necessary background for their research project.
 After that, the class will function more informally, with regular meetings between student teams and the instructor to ensure ongoing progress.
 Teams will likely each consist of three or four students.
 Students will be investigating practices all over the country, and will have the opportunity to speak with experts and practitioners as part of their research.

-Through this class, students will develop skills in conceptualizing a significant research project that will be of immediate use to policymakers, corrections practitioners, journalists, and advocates.
-They will also learn how to identify and find relevant data and how to develop systems for managing and analyzing this data.
-They will also improve their teamwork skills.
-Students will also learn about key issues in prison operations and management that affect prisoners’ rights and safety.
+Through this class, students will develop skills in conceptualizing, conducting, and completing a significant research project that will be of use to policymakers, corrections practitioners, journalists, and advocates.
+They will learn how to research and write for a policy audience, and will learn about positive developments in correctional administration and management.
+Students will also improve their teamwork and project management skills.

 Course Requirements and Grading

-Students are expected to attend all classes and team meetings, participate fully in the group work activities, submit work to their teammates in a timely manner, and use their best efforts to produce work product that is well-written, accurate, and responsive to the assignments.
+Students are expected to attend all classes and team meetings, participate fully in the group work activities, submit work to their teammates in a timely manner, and produce work products that are well-written, accurate, and responsive to the assignments.
 Each team will produce a variety of work products, including a spreadsheet with details about their findings, short write-ups about each initiative, short reports about the types of initiatives identified, and possibly some other documents as well.
 Teams may also be asked to conduct an oral briefing about their research.

-Students will be graded on the basis of the quality of their individual contributions to the group project, the overall group project (a team grade), their individual writing assignment, and on class participation.
+Students will be graded on the basis of the quality of their individual contributions to the group project, the overall group project (a team grade), and on class participation.
 Students will also be asked to submit a self-assessment as well as an assessment of their fellow team members’ participation in the group work.